• HEALTHCARE PROFESSIONALS

 BRAFTOVI (encorafenib) and MEKTOVI (binimetinib) may cause serious side effects, including:

 • Risk of new skin cancers.
-BRAFTOVI, when used alone or with MEKTOVI, may cause skin cancers called cutaneous squamous cell carcinoma or basal cell carcinoma.
+BRAFTOVI, when used alone or with MEKTOVI or cetuximab, may cause skin cancers called cutaneous squamous cell carcinoma or basal cell carcinoma.
 Talk to your healthcare provider about your risk for these cancers.

 Check your skin and tell your healthcare provider right away about any skin changes, including a: